Tour of Bhutan with short and beautiful day hiking

 Visit Punakha Dzong

-Punakha Dzong is one of the most beautiful Dzong of Bhutan.
-This splendid Dzong is situated in the confluence of Po Chhu and Mo Chhu rivers.
+Punakha Dzong is one of the most beautiful Dzongs of Bhutan.
+This splendid Dzong lies in the confluence of Po Chhu and Mo Chhu rivers.
 It is one of the most picturesque structures in the entire nation.